 What is happening with your baby during the 6th week of pregnancy?

+Your baby is rapidly growing.
+The neural tube, from which the brain and spinal cord will develop, is closing along baby’s back.
+The heart and other organs also are starting to form and the heart begins to beat.
 Development of the lungs, jaw, nose, and palate have begun.
 The hand and feet buds have webbed-like structures that will become the fingers and toes.
-The brain is continuing to form into its complex parts.
 A vaginal ultrasound may be able to detect an audible heartbeat at this time.

 How big is your baby?